Elevator to the Gallows: Analysis and influence

 The soundtrack features eight of Davis's extended improvisations, all recorded in the four-hour session.
 The only song mapped out in detail was "Sur L'Autoroute", and Davis gave minimal instructions to the band for the rest of the soundtrack.
 He gave them two chordal structures, D minor and C seventh chords, and they improvised around these.
 Scales rather than chords took precedence, maintaining harmonic simplicity and fragmenting the themes.
 Michelot said in a 1988 interview, "What characterised the session is the absence of a defined theme."

 The mood of the soundtrack is described as generally "dour and somber", but the pace is picked up on tracks such as "Dîner au Motel".
 The songs "Générique" and "L'Assassinat de Carala" feature Davis's distinctive trumpet style that is echoed through dire straits or death wish motifs.
 Phil Johnson further described the soundtrack as a "powerfully expressive, highly concentrated, freely inspired performance".

-Elevator to the Gallows witnessed Davis's theory of modal jazz being developed.
+The scoring process for Elevator to the Gallows was a milestone event in the development of Davis's theory of modal jazz.
 Modal jazz became highly influential in the late '50s and '60s, switching from the chorally dense sound of bebop.
 Davis opened up a new gateway between composition and improvisation in this soundtrack, a pathway which he would explore in the 1959 modal jazz album Kind of Blue.
 This style of music would influence not only future jazz musicians but the sound of film noir itself.
 Richard Brody highlights this in his article, writing, "The use of jazz and jazz-derived soundtracks became so predominant, that jazz came to seem like the natural backdrop for high-speed chases, mass mayhem, and cold-blooded murder, because the films for which jazz players were enlisted were uniformly violent."